 Another thing to keep in mind is what you’re putting the floor on top of.
 Is the subfloor wood or concrete?
 Factors like flatness and moisture play a role in the success of your floors for both types, and your installer should be on top of checking the circumstances are right before the first board goes down.

 Choosing the right partner to install your floors will take a lot of the worry out of putting hardwood floors in your home, and they’ll likely have the answers to most of the questions you have.
-We always suggest finding an NWFA Certified Professional to perform the installation of your floor- they go through rigorous testing and continuing education to get that title, so if they have it, you can best believe they’ve earned it.
+We always suggest finding an NWFA Certified Professional to perform the installation of your floor–they go through rigorous testing and continuing education to get that title, so if they have it, you know they’ve earned it.

-Hardwood floors are not only gorgeous, but they’re durable, long-lasting, less likely to spread allergens, and even increase home value.
-So whether you’re putting them in for you and your family to enjoy or to make on investment on a future sale, with a little prep and knowledge, hardwood flooring is the perfect addition to your home.
+Hardwood floors are not only gorgeous, but they’re durable, long-lasting, less likely to spread allergens, and even increase the value of your home or office space.
+So whether you’re putting them in for you and your family to enjoy or to make an investment on a future sale, with a little prep and knowledge, hardwood flooring is the perfect addition.

 When it comes to choosing a product to use, recommendations from friends and family are the most trusted.
-Well, we at Palo Duro Hardwoods like to consider ourselves one of your best friends when it comes to all things wood flooring, so we put together a list of some trusted manufacturers that we’ve built relationships with over the 30+ years we’ve been in business.
+Well, we at Palo Duro Hardwoods like to consider ourselves one of your best friends when it comes to all things wood flooring, so we put together a list of some trusted manufacturers that we’ve built relationships with over the 30-plus years we’ve been in business.
 Included are companies that make both prefinished and unfinished flooring, solid and engineered.
-These are floors that we put in our own homes, and so we feel confident recommending them to you for yours.
-Click below to see what different looks they have to offer.
+These are floors that we put in our own homes and business, so we feel confident recommending them to you for yours.
+Click below to see what different looks each brand has to offer.